 Protective Lenses

 What can be done to prevent blue light from taking such a toll on the eyes?
 Well, with the increase in technology in our devices, there is also an increase in lens technology for eyeglasses.
 Keep in mind not all blue light blocking lenses are created equal.
 The most advertised is the Crizal Prevencia, which could also be why it’s one of the most expensive Anti-Glare options.
-Yes, it is a very good lens but it’s not as effective in blocking blue light as the Blutech.
-Also we’ve found that, even within the same brand, one type of material can block more blue light than another.
-For this reason it’s important to discuss the options with an experienced independent optician.

 BluTech (no Anti-Glare or Transition) vs Crizal Prevencia Anti-Glare (with Transition) – Video Demo